6410110118/project-mobile/README.md

-this project for plant in travel
+this project for plan in travel